 The published SDSR stated that HNS had been secured for the decade or so in between the withdrawal of the Harrier and the introduction of the F35, which is likely to happen beyond that decade that has changed the equation.

 As with overflight rights, the HNS issue clearly favours in an abstract sense, the carrier.
 But, in a real-world sense, as demonstrated by ACTUAL operations it is much less convincing.
 Obtaining HNS is difficult, complex and generally laden with conditions but it will most likely be the most realistic option.

 If political and geographical barriers can be overcome the issue of suitability has to be considered.

-Suitability has many variable factors, runway length, apron space, facilities for air/ground crew, logistics capacity , defencibility and a myriad of other considerations play their part in determining whether a particular location is suitable for sustained or even intermittent air operations at the desired scale.
+Suitability has many variable factors, runway length, apron space, facilities for air/ground crew, logistics capacity, defensibility and a myriad of other considerations that play their part in determining whether a particular location is suitable for sustained or even intermittent air operations at the desired scale.

 Where this rapid deployment by air does not apply is if the location(s) in question is austere or carriers are already in the area, poised ready for operations.

 Extra aircraft can be surged onto a waiting carrier, reinforcing the embarked force if necessary and equally obviously, the carrier has everything it needs to initiate and maintain offensive air operations from that point.